Edragon/edragon.github.io/Sensor-dat/sensor-motion-dat/sensor-radar-dat/sensor-RCWL-dat/sensor-RCWL-dat.md

 ## info

-The RCWL microwave sensor is a motion detection sensor that uses microwave Doppler radar technology.
+The RCWL microwave sensor is a motion detection sensor that uses `microwave Doppler radar technology`.

 It emits microwave signals and detects changes caused by moving objects, such as people or animals.